What You May Not Know About Kashmir and Articles 370/35A

 China controls a total of 16,500 sq. miles, of which 2,000 sq. miles in the Shaksgam Valley was ceded to them by Pakistan in a 1963 boundary settlement (which India does not accept).
 The remaining 14,500 sq. miles, known as Aksai Chin was seized by China during the 1962 Indo-China war.
 Chinese occupied Kashmir is predominantly Buddhist.
 Similar to other parts of Chinese territory, the residents enjoy few rights or freedoms.

-We encourage the Government of India to re-open telecommunications as soon as possible.
+We encourage the Government of India to re-open all forms of telecommunications as soon as possible.

-We encourage the Government of India to release these politicians and life other restrictions in the state when law and order can be ensured and the lives and property of Kashmiris protected.
+We call upon the Government of India to release these politicians and life other restrictions in the state when law and order can be ensured and the lives and property of Kashmiris protected.

 In the past several years of the Kashmir conflict, the response by local police and the military has been heavy-handed at times.
 Inadvertently, efforts to root out terrorist and insurgent groups, have increased hostility and resentment in the Kashmiri population.